Mark Kurt Nawaane

 Mark Kurt Nawaane (21 April 1966) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Nabdam Constituency in the Upper East Region on the ticket of the National Democratic Congress.

 Early life and education

 Nawaane hails from Kongo-Nangodi.
 He holds an M.B.A from Paris Graduate School of Management and an M.D. from the Institute of Medicine and Hygiene, St.Petersburg, Russia.

+Personal life

+Mark Kurt Nawaane is a christian.